-Section 150 is amended to refer to walking, cycling, and goods movement and to delete the provision authorizing the Planning Commission to require additional off-street parking and loading when authorizing a conditional use; the definition of "major addition" is amended to increase the number of off-street parking spaces from one to two.
+Section 150 is amended to refer to walking, cycling, public transit, and movement of goods and to delete the provision authorizing the Planning Commission to require additional off-street parking and loading when authorizing a conditional use; the definition of "major addition" is amended to increase the number of off-street parking spaces from one to two.
 The Table in Section 151.1 is amended to provide that a retail grocery store with over 20,000 gross square feet in NCT districts, which has a specific parking requirement, is not subject to the requirement for non-residential uses.
-Section 155 is amended to provide that parking located above the ground level in C-3 districts must conform to the street frontage requirements of Section 145.1.
-Section 161 is amended to authorize the Planning Commission to reduce the off-street parking requirements in RC and NC zoning districts, including the North of Market SUD, without the requirement for a conditional use.
-The Zoning Administrator's authority to modify or waive parking requirements for historic buildings within the South of Market Mixed Use District is extended to all districts.
+Section 155 is amended to provide that parking located at or above the ground level in C-3 districts must conform to the street frontage requirements of Section 145.1.

+Section 161 is amended to authorize the Zoning Administrator, rather than the Department or the Commission, to reduce administratively the off-street parking requirements in the Waterfront SUDs, NC and RC Districts.
+There will be no minimum parking requirements in the North of Market NCD or parking and loading requirements for certain historic buildings.
 This authority to reduce or waive parking requirements is extended to protect landmark or significant trees.
+Criteria for the Zoning Administrator or Planning Commission to consider when reducing or modifying off-street parking requirements has been added to Section 307.